2mol/pboy/README.md

 # Current Limitations

 Consider this to be beta quality right now.
 Nothing in this tool will break your computer, but there is not a lot of exception handling for missing folders or missing utility programs.

-Two command line tools are required for the suggestions: `pdftotext` and `pdfinfo`.
-Both come with the poppler package, which is available via homebrew on Mac or your distro's package manager on Linux.

 For large files, `pdftotext` can take quite a long time to parse the document, which is stupid because we're only using the first couple of lines for file name suggestions.